hasura/graphql-engine/manual/api-reference/filestore/index.rst

 ``POST filestore.<cluster-name>.hasura-app.io/v1/file/<file_id>``

-The POST endpoint let's you upload files.
+The POST endpoint lets you upload files.

 You are required to generate a unique ``file_id`` for the file, and then send the file contents in the request body and setting the ``Content-Type`` header